he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/ancestry/Azarketi.md

 ### Other Sea Creatures

 Azarketis are one of many ancestries to live beneath the water's surface.
 They have the most contact with locathahs, humanoid fish-folk with an easygoing, friendly demeanor.
-Azarketis find [[Merfolk]] territorial neighbors, though their shared private tendencies lead to mostly amicable relations.
+Azarketis find [[DATABASE/monsterfamily/Merfolk|merfolk]] territorial neighbors, though their shared private tendencies lead to mostly amicable relations.
 Together they combat their shared enemies, the monstrous but intelligent sahuagins.

 # Azarketi Mechanics